pedropaf/saas-ecom/README.md

         // default code ...
     }

+The SaasEcomUser class defines non-nullable RegistrationDate and LastLoginDate properties.
+Anyone installing saas-ecom into their project will need to update their Registration action to define the user as below:

+    var user = new ApplicationUser { UserName = model.Email, Email = model.Email, RegistrationDate = DateTime.UtcNow, LastLoginTime = DateTime.UtcNow  };

 Now the solution should compile successfully, but you should complete the following additional steps.

 ### Additional Steps